Pet Tech Starter Kit $500+ (2026) — The Ultimate Smart Pet Home

 How Much Does a Complete Mid-Range Pet Tech Setup Cost?

 Cat household: $699 (LR4) + $139 (Petlibro) + $160 (Honey Tour) = **$998**.
-Dog household: $139 (Petlibro) + $179 (Furbo) + $79 (Tractive) = **$397** (no litter box needed).
-Full premium setup: $699 + $139 + $179 + $229 (Aorkuler) = **$1,246**.
-For context: boarding your pet costs $25-50/night.
-This setup pays for itself in 25-50 nights of not paying a sitter.
+Dog household: $139 (Petlibro) + $179 (Furbo) + $79 (Tractive hardware) = **$397 before the GPS plan**.
+Full premium setup: $699 + $139 + $179 + $249.99 (Aorkuler) = **$1,266.99**.
+These are device costs, not a claim that gadgets replace in-person pet care or boarding.

 Frequently Asked Questions